 If you take your own car or bicycle to work, your employer can reimburse a maximum amount per kilometre.These costs are not deductible from your income for tax purposes.
 You can find the actual amounts here (Dutch only)

 Travel costs are tax deductible if you receive insufficient or no reimbursement from your employer under the following conditions:

 - you use public transport to and from work with both addresses being in the Netherlands

-- you have a declaration from the transportation provider (openbaar vervoer verklaring – OV-verklaring) or from your employer (reisverklaring) as proof that you have used public transport.
-Bear in mind that you should keep any paper tickets that you have used to travel to and from work
+- you have an openbaar vervoer verklaring – OV-verklaring (transportation provider declaration) or reisverklaring (from your employer) as proof that you have used public transport.
+Bear in mind that you should keep any paper/digital tickets that you have used to travel to and from work

-If you are unsure of what situation applies to you, visit the Belastingdienst website for more information on where to apply for the openbaarvervoerverklaring or reisverklaring.
-This will depend on the ticket you use (in Dutch only):
+If you have a personal OV chipkaart, you can find an overview of all your trips and the costs at the website of the OV chipcard.
+If you are unsure of what situation applies to you, visit the Belastingdienst (tax office) website for more information on where to apply for the openbaar vervoer verklaring or reisverklaring.
+This will depend on the ticket you use (Dutch only)

 Please note that you cannot claim a deduction if the employer bought the tickets for you.
 If your travel expenses have partially been covered by your employer, you can only claim the part that has not been covered.

 What are my legal rights and obligations when I have a temporary employment contract?

 A temporary contract has a start date and an end date.
 The contract will end on the agreed date, though the employer is required to inform you in writing if the contract will be renewed at least one month before the end date.
 We strongly advise you to ensure that you get a contract in writing, although a verbal agreement is also valid in the Netherlands.
 The employer is obliged to inform you in writing of the main items covered in the contract within one month after the start of the contract.
 Within legal limits, both employers and employees are free to decide what will be covered by the contract.